V5 User GuideLast Updated: 8/8/2025

 The following fields are displayed above the graph:

-The number of conversions that resulted from this activity during the selected date range.
+• Converted – Conversions from this activity in the selected date range.

 Click-through Performance